 b) Contact information: Type the e-mail address, landline number and fax number (if any)

 Note: The e-mail address mentioned here shall be used for authentication.

-c) Nature of premises mentioned at a)- Select whether the address at a) is Building that is Own /leased /rented/ consent/ shared/ any other case.
+c) Nature of premises mentioned at a)- Select whether the address at a) is a building that is owned /leased /rented/ consent/ shared/ any other case.

-Outcome: System generates a 15-digit Transporter ID and displays the same.
+Outcome: System generates a 15-digit transporter ID or TRANSIN and displays the same.
 Note this number and inform clients.

-If a transporter is transferring goods from one conveyance to another during the course of the transit, then they must update the details of the new conveyance in the e-way bill already generated on the common portal in the FORM GST EWB-01, before such transfer takes place.
+If a transporter is transferring goods from one conveyance to another during the course of the transit, then they must update the details of the new conveyance in the e-way bill already generated on the e-way bill portal in the form EWB-01, before such transfer takes place.

 The caveat here is that if the goods are being transported to a consignee for a distance of fifty kilometres or less, within the same State or Union territory as the place of business of the transporter, the details of conveyance need not be updated in the e-way bill.

-Where a transporter is moving more than one consignment in one conveyance, he must indicate the serial number of e-way bills for each consignment electronically on the common portal.
-A consolidated e-way bill in Form GST EWB-02 must be generated before the movement of goods.
+Where a transporter is moving more than one consignment in one conveyance, he must indicate the serial number of e-way bills for each consignment electronically on the e-way bill portal.
+A consolidated e-way bill in form EWB-02 must be generated before the movement of goods.